turtle2go/main/about.md

 ---
 layout: page
-title: About
+title: About me
 sidebar_link: true
 ---

 <p class="message">
   Hey there!
 This page show about me.
-Feel free to contact me if you have anything curious on me! test 1
+Feel free to contact me if you have anything curious on me!
 </p>